Married a bad driver? Here’s how to keep your car insurance premium low

 Excluding a driver

 An excluded driver endorsement means your partner cannot drive your car for any reason.
-If they do, your own insurance will be voided.
+If they do, your insurance will be void.

 There may be some more affordable options, like usage-based insurance, which encourages good driving habits.
 But if your partner exhibits high-risk driving behaviour, they could see a surcharge in Ontario.